SYDNEY-MELBOURNE HSR / FFR Priority No.1

 Read more

-AUSTRALIAN HSR/FFR, GENERAL REVIEW
+AUSTRALIAN HSR/FFR, GENERAL REVIEW 2023

 Sydney-Melbourne, via Wagga Wagga, is the corridor generally preferred by the HSR2 report 2013.

 FUTURO has investigated Variations with prefeasibility "google earth" corridor studies.
-Feasibility studies are still required and recommended.
+Feasibility studies are still required and strongly recommended.

 A) HSR and Containerised Freight concept.
 A dedicated Two Track System.